microsoft/Azure-PDF-Form-Processing-Automation-Solution-Accelerator/README.md

 **What are the input?** Input to this solutions are (1) single-page pdf forms or (2) multiple page pdf documents with each page as a self-contained form.
 In this case, the solution has a 'split pdf file' feature to split the multiple page pdf file into single-page pdf forms.

 **How to deploy and test the solution?**  The solution is supplied with sample manufacture safety forms, form recognizer labeled files, and a Power BI model.
-Please follow the step by step [Deployment Guide](./Deployment/README.md) to deploy and set up the solution to your own Azure subscription, test the solution with the test forms supplied, and then visualized the data using the PowerBI model supplied.
+Please follow the step by step [Deployment Guide](./Deployment/README.md) to deploy and set up the solution to your own Azure subscription, test the solution with the test forms supplied, and then visualized the data using the Power BI model supplied.

 **Key Azure technologies** utilized in this solution are:  Azure Data Lake Storage,  Azure Form Recognizer, Azure Logic Apps, Azure Functions App, Azure Cosmos DB, and Power BI.  **The Azure Form Recognizer** is a cloud-based Azure Applied AI service that uses machine learning models to extract and analyze fields, text, and tables from documents or images. **Azure Logic App** is a cloud-based platform for creating and running automated end-to-end workflows. **Azure Functions App** provides low-cost, custom application logic development and data processing capabilities to help businesses solve complex problems with ease of design, development, deployment, and maintenance. **Azure Cosmos DB** is a fully managed, serverless NoSQL database for high-performance applications of any size or scale.